gambitph/Stackable/readme.txt

 == Changelog ==

 = 1.12.1 =
+* Fixed: Img tags will now use the image's alt value if the block has no title
 * Fixed: Open in New Tab option for Header Block didn't work
 * Fixed: Editing the HTML content of the Accordion block & Notification block makes the block error out.
 * Fixed: Deprecation issues with regards to the `align` attribute in many blocks